New documents relating to: – Thurii-CopiaRead more »

-ARCAIT - ARchive of Constitutions of Ancient ITaly - represents an interdisciplinary tool for the study, information and bibliographical research, and analysis of the political and constitutional history of populations and communities of ancient Italy in pre-Roman and Roman times (ca. 8th cent.
+ARCAIT - ARchive of Constitutions of Ancient ITaly - represents an interdisciplinary tool for information and bibliographical research, for study and analysis of the political and constitutional history of populations and communities of ancient Italy and Sicily in pre-Roman and Roman times (ca. 8th cent.
 BC - ca. 4th cent.
 AD).
-The three ARCAIT Archives contain, respectively, the modern scientific literature (so far over 5000 titles) divided in topics of research, selected epigraphic and literary evidence, and images (pictures, maps, drawings, etc.) related to the populations and communities of ancient Italy and to specific historical-political and institutional topics.
+The three ARCAIT Archives contain, respectively, the modern scientific literature (so far over 9000 titles), selected epigraphic and literary evidence, and images (pictures, maps, drawings, etc.) related to the populations and communities of ancient Italy and Sicily and to specific historical-political and institutional topics.

-Archive containing the modern scientific bibliography on the political and constitutional history of Etruscans, Italiotes and Italians and their individual communities in pre-Roman and Roman times.
+Archive containing the modern scientific bibliography on the political and constitutional history of Etruscans, Italiotes, Italians, populations of Ancient Sicily and their individual communities in pre-Roman and Roman times.

-Archive gathering thematically selected documents – literary and epigraphic sources – relevant to the political and constitutional history of people and communities of ancient Italy in pre-Roman and Roman times.Enter »
+Archive gathering thematically selected documents – literary and epigraphic sources – relevant to the political and constitutional history of people and communities of ancient Italy and Sicily in pre-Roman and Roman times.Enter »

 Archive containing pictures, graphic reconstruction, maps, etc. …Enter »